 Minimizes Pressure Ulcers

-This tells you the percentage of residents who have had a pressure ulcer.
-Pressure ulcers, also referred to as bed sores, are routinely the result of residents not being moved frequently enough.
-Better nursing protocols can minimize the percentage of residents in a nursing home who sustain pressure ulcers.
+This indicates the percent of residents who have had a pressure ulcer.
+Pressure ulcers, which are also known as bed sores, are routinely the result of residents not being moved frequently enough.
+Better nursing care limits the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls